-Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘senstive phase’, claim sources - Olive Press News Spain
+Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘sensitive phase’, claim sources - Olive Press News Spain

-THE UK and Spain are on the verge of signing a post-Brexit agreements over the future of Gibraltar, according to sources close to the negotiations.
+THE UK and Spain are on the verge of signing a post-Brexit agreement over the future of Gibraltar, according to sources close to the negotiations.

 An article published by The Times of London claims that the two countries are inching closer to a deal following discussions between the UK’s Foreign Secretary, the former Prime Minister Lord Cameron of Chipping Norton, and his Spanish counterpart, foreign minister Jose Manuel Albares.